oniemiddle/LibreAutomate/Other/DocFX/_doc/changes/future.md

 LA documentation prepared for AI tools.

-Panel **Cookbook** renamed to **Help**, and added all LA documentation.
-The simple text search replaced with much better semantic search that uses AI and searches in all LA documentation.
+Full LA documentation integrated into the LA window.
+Panels **Cookbook** and **Recipe** renamed to **Help** and **Read**.

+AI-based semantic search in LA documentation.
+It gives much better results.
+You can copy the results, and paste in an AI chat (ChatGPT, Gemini, etc) to get accurate answer.

 In **Options** added tab **AI** for selecting AI models and setting API keys.

+MCP server.
+Provides LA documentation for local AI tools such as Copilot in Visual Studio.
+TODO: link to article "AI features".

 New features in the **Icons** tool:
 - Use AI to find icons by name or/and image.
 - Can display bigger icons.
 Look in the **Options** expander.

-MCP server.
-Provides LA documentation for local AI tools such as Copilot in Visual Studio.
-TODO: link to article "AI features".

 Improved UI element capturing (tool **Find UI element**) in some apps and modes.